Deep Learning for Free-Hand Sketch: A Survey: Tasks and Methodology Taxonomy

-As discussed in Section~\ref{sec:Intrinsic_Traits_and_Domain-Unique_Challenges}, sketch can be represented in several diverse formats such as raster image vs.~waypoint sequence.
+{As discussed in Section~\ref{sec:Intrinsic_Traits_and_Domain-Unique_Challenges}, sketch can be represented in several diverse formats such as raster image, and waypoint sequence.
 These representations lend themselves to different neural network architectures.
-We therefore take the opportunity to use \torchsketch{} to perform the first thorough comparison of neural network architectures for sketch-recognition.
+We therefore take the opportunity to use \torchsketch{} to perform the first thorough comparison of neural network architectures for sketch recognition/representing. }

 To this end we follow~\cite{xu2019multi} in using 414K sketches drawn from QuickDraw.
 These are organized into training, validation, and test splits composed of 1000, 100, and 100 sketches respectively from each of the 345 QuickDraw categories.
-Following~\cite{xu2018sketchmate}, we truncate or pad sketch samples to a uniform length of 100 key points/steps to facilitate efficient training of RNN, GNN, and TCN -based models, where each time-step is a $4D$ input (\ie, two coordinates and two pen state bits).
-Sketch recognition is a fundamental topic within the field, and the QuickDraw sketches are subject to realistic abstraction, noise and drawing diversity.
+Following~\cite{xu2018sketchmate}, we truncate or pad sketch samples to a uniform length of 100 key points/steps to facilitate efficient training of RNN-, GNN-, and TCN-based models, where each time-step is a $4D$ input (\ie, two coordinates and two pen state bits).
+Sketch recognition is a fundamental topic within the field, and the QuickDraw sketches are subject to realistic abstraction, noise, and drawing diversity.
 We therefore hope that this benchmark can help practitioners while supporting future research in the field.

 The recognition accuracy across these architectures, as implemented by \torchsketch, are reported in Table~\ref{table:comparison_on_recognition}.
 We can analyze these results with comparisons within and across architecture categories.
 Within each architecture, we can observe from Table~\ref{table:comparison_on_recognition}: (i) For CNNs, the deeper networks (\eg, DenseNet-161) have no obvious advantage compared to the shallower networks (\eg, AlexNet, VGG).
-This is likely due to the sparsity of sketch where redundant convolution and pooling operations loose information about the sparse pixels. (ii) For RNNs, bidirectional networks outperform the unidirectional networks by a clear margin (0.66+ vs. 0.60+).
+This is likely due to the sparsity of sketch where redundant convolution and pooling operations lose information about the sparse pixels. (ii) For RNNs, bidirectional networks outperform the unidirectional networks by a clear margin (0.66+ vs. 0.60+).
 This makes sense as human sketch ordering is only loosely consistent \cite{li2017free}. (iii) For GNNs, multi-graph transformer~(MGT) outperforms graph convolutional network~(GCN) and graph attention network~(GAT).